Eric Roozendaal

-Eric Michael Roozendaal (born 16 March 1962), a former Australian politician, was a member of the New South Wales Legislative Council, serving between 2004 and 2013.
+Eric Michael Roozendaal (born 16 March 1962) is a former Australian politician who served as a member of the New South Wales Legislative Council, serving between 2004 and 2013.
 He is a former General Secretary of the Labor Party.
 Roozendaal was the Treasurer of New South Wales, Minister of State and Regional Development, Minister of Ports and Waterways, Minister for the Illawarra, and Special Minister of State in the Rees and Keneally governments.

 Early career

 Roozendaal was born in Sydney.
 His family is of Dutch-Jewish descent, his grandfather perishing in Auschwitz during the Holocaust.
 He studied commerce at the University of Sydney, but did not complete the course.
 He would later graduate from Macquarie University with a Bachelor of Arts and subsequently a Bachelor of Laws from the University of New South Wales.
 He became an organiser for the New South Wales branch of the Australian Labor Party in 1987, Assistant general secretary in 1995 and general secretary in 1999.
 This made him the organisation head of the dominant Labor Right faction of the party's largest state branch, a powerful position.
 He was also a member of the National Executive of the Party.

 Roozendaal was campaign director for Premier Bob Carr's successful election campaign in 2003.
 He was also the party's chief fund-raiser, raising a reported AUD16.3 million in his four years as general secretary.
 He also carried out a crackdown on branch stacking and insisted on the selection of more female candidates in safe Labor seats.

 During 2003, Roozendaal was criticised by using internal party polling to destabilise Simon Crean, the then Leader of the Opposition.
 Roozendaal was also Labor's New South Wales campaign manager at the 2004 federal election.